shaodongw/livescribe/README.md

 raco pkg install sxml/ livescribe/
 ```

-The trailing slash is important to tell `raco` that you are installing
+The trailing slashes are important, to tell `raco` that you are
-from local directories.
-Without it, it will try to fetch the sources
+installing from local directories.
+Without it, it will try to fetch
-from the internet.
+the sources from the internet.

 # Usage